 The examination will normally consist of both an oral and written exam.
 The expectation will be that the oral will be used for the general field and the written for the specific.
 This may be inverted if the student and committee feel it is of more value to do it in that manner.
 Two or three written essays (total eight hours) will be assigned for the specific field.
 Within one week of the written examination, the student and the examination committee will meet to evaluate the entire examination and discuss plans for the dissertation.
 Students whose performance on the examination is not satisfactory will be given one opportunity to repeat all or part of it.

 The dissertation will be directed by a dissertation committee consisting of one primary advisor and at least two secondary advisors or readers.
-Two readers must be from the Faculty of Arts and Sciences or the Committee on Architecture, Landscape Architecture, and Urban Planning; one reader will normally be from the area of the student’s disciplinary minor and one reader must be from the Harvard Design School.
+Two readers must be from the Faculty of Arts and Sciences or the Committee on Architecture, Landscape Architecture, and Urban Planning; one reader will normally be from the area of the student’s disciplinary minor and one reader must be from the Harvard Graduate School of Design.

 No later than five months (within the academic calendar) after the successful completion of the general examination, students will submit to the chair a written dissertation proposal and the names of the faculty persons who will supervise it.
 The student will confer with the examination committee to discuss and develop the proposal.
 The committee will conduct an oral examination of the dissertation proposal, whose purpose is to provide for the student a formal occasion to discuss and gain approval of the dissertation topic.

 Students are normally expected to complete their program (including approval of the dissertation) within seven years of entering the program.
 Students who require more than five years to complete the dissertation after passing the General Examination must petition the Committee on the PhD Program in Architecture, Landscape Architecture, and Urban Planning to extend their time.